techidaily/site-fox-helps/source/_posts/new-2024-approved-evaluating-the-value-of-sns-hdr-in-a-crowded-market.md

 _“Very clean blends, natural results, good workflow, batch processing with option for manual input.
 Great thought-out package.”_

-## Pro Tip: How to Edit and Deliver your HDR Videos to YouTube with [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)?
+## Pro Tip: How to Edit and Deliver your HDR Videos to YouTube with Wondershare Filmora

 Although SNS HDR offers excellent features and it also has good reviews, another such tool for HDR videos is Wondershare's [Filmora](https://tools.techidaily.com/wondershare/filmora/download/).
 Wondershare Filmora is one of the best video editing tools which offers numerous features to its users for free.